ivanlori/Vuemmerce/README.md

 1. Follow the [Installing](#installing) instructions
 2. Check the open issues out
 3. Create your branch with a reference to the open issue
-4. Commit your changes: git commit -am 'Add some feature'
+4. Commit your changes
-5. Push to the branch: git push origin my-new-feature
-6. Submit a pull request
+5. Open a pull request

 If you have any questions, feel free to email me at [ivan.lori@protonmail.com](mailto:ivan.lori@protonmail.com).